A professor in front of a classroom, lecturing to students at desks.

 Required Courses

-• BUSINESS B784 / Research Methods and Design: Quantitative
+• B784 – Research Methods and Design: Quantitative

-• BUSINESS B785 / Research Methods & Design: Qualitative
+• B785 – Research Methods & Design: Qualitative

-• SOCIOL 711 / Perspectives in Social Psychology
+• SOCIOL 711 – Sociological Perspectives in Social Psychology

 Optional but recommended external seminars:

-Headshot of François Neville, a smiling bald man with a short, light-colored beard, wearing a black shirt and a deep red blazer.
+Headshot of François Neville, a smiling bald man with a beard, wearing a deep red blazer.

 Dr. François Neville’s research interests reside in the areas of strategic leadership, stakeholder strategy, and business and society.
 Specifically, he focuses on questions related to how strategic leaders (e.g., CEOs, executives, and/or entrepreneurs) influence their organizations’ strategies and are influenced by ever-changing stakeholder and societal landscapes.
 He serves on the editorial boards of the Academy of Management Review and the Journal of Management, and has occupied various leadership and service roles within the Academy of Management, Southern Management Association, International Corporate Governance Society, Strategic Management Society, and Social Sciences and Humanities Research Council of Canada.